-- The following information may be submitted as information for the API as applicable: - \circ $\,$ Option 1 Full details in the product dossier $\,$ - $\circ~$ Option 2 Confirmation that Drug Substance (API) is pre-qualified by the WHO - Option 3 A Certificate of Suitability of applicable Pharmacopeia e.g. European Pharmacopeia (CEP). - For a medicine containing more than one API, the information should be submitted for each API. - Evidence of WHO Pre-qualification should be provided in Module 1.2.6, where applicable.
+- The following information may be submitted as information for the API as applicable: - o Option 1 Full details in the product dossier - Option 2 Confirmation that Drug Substance (API) is pre-qualified by the WHO - o Option 3 A Certificate of Suitability of applicable Pharmacopeia e.g. European Pharmacopeia (CEP). - For a medicine containing more than one API, the information should be submitted for each API. - Where reference is made to a CEP, the applicant must provide a letter of access from the CEP holder.
+The letter of access should be provided in Module 1.2.5 - Evidence of WHO Pre-qualification should be provided in Module 1.2.6, where applicable.